andlo/mycroft-skills-list-gitbook/skills/podcast-skill.JamesPoole.md

 ---
-description: Listen to episodes of your favourite podcasts
+description: 'Listen to episodes of your favourite podcasts'
 ---

 ### _podcast-skill.JamesPoole_